akrokiewicz/Free-Analysis-of-the-Titanic-Disaster/README.md

 # Free-Analysis-of-the-Titanic-Disaster
-My analyse of popular TItanic dataset.
+My analyse of popular Titanic dataset.

+Code written in Jupyter Notebook (using Python).